 Benign prostatic hyperplasia

-Last revised by Ghid Al Zubaidi on 13 Apr 2023
+Last revised by Henry Knipe on 13 May 2024

-Benign prostatic hyperplasia (BPH), also known as benign prostatic enlargement (BPE), is an extremely common condition in elderly men and is a major cause of bladder outflow obstruction.
+Benign prostatic hyperplasia (BPH), also known as benign prostatic enlargement (BPE), is an extremely common condition in elderly males and a major cause of bladder outflow obstruction.

-The term benign prostatic hypertrophy was formerly used for this condition, but since there is actually an increase in the number of epithelial and stromal cells in the periurethral area of the prostate, not an enlargement of cells, the more accurate term is hyperplasia.
-The term prostate adenoma (plural: adenomas or adenomata) is also often used, as histopathologically the nodular hyperplasia organizes into nodules of adenoma 11.
+The term benign prostatic hypertrophy was formerly used for this condition, but since histology demonstrates an increase in the number of epithelial and stromal cells in the periurethral area of the prostate, not an enlargement of cells, the more accurate descriptor term is hyperplasia.
+The term prostate adenoma (plural: adenomas or adenomata) is also used, as histopathologically the nodular hyperplasia organizes into nodules of adenoma 1.

 • increasing age